Ph-k/Vac-Check/README.md

 - A bit array `BitArrey.c/h`

-- A BloomFilter ‘BloomFilter.c/h’ *( uses the bit arrey)*
+- A BloomFilter `BloomFilter.c/h` *( uses the bit arrey)*

-- A skip list ‘SkipList.c’, *with custom data manipulation functions for the needs of the project*.
+- A skip list `SkipList.c`, *with custom data manipulation functions for the needs of the project*.

 - And a generic extensible hash table `HashTable.c/h`.

-` Source/Common-Src/DataStructures`: All these modules are utility pseudo data structures. *(pseudo because they are mostsly wrapper functions for the above data structures).
+` Source/Common-Src/DataStructures`: All these modules are utility pseudo data structures. *(pseudo because they are mostsly wrapper functions for the above data structures)*.

 - `Abacus.c/h` using the hashtable, it maintains a number of date counters which can be changed and accessed on O(1).
-Very useful in the travelStats command.
+Very useful for the travelStats command.

-- `StringDict.c/h`: Using the hash table implementation, it simply is a string dictionary which helps the program to eliminate any memory repletion of string data.
+- `StringDict.c/h`: Using the hash table implementation, it is simply a string dictionary which helps the program eliminate memory repetition of string data.

-- `Person.c/h`: Simulates a person entity, while taking care for the memory allocation and deallocation of him (name strings etc).
-Also provide functions to send his/her information over pipes or sockets *sendPerson()* & *recievePerson()*.
+- `Person.c/h`: Simulates a person entity, while taking care for the memory allocation and deallocation of him/her (name strings etc).
+Also provides functions to send his/her information over pipes or sockets *sendPerson()* & *recievePerson()*.

 - `Virus.c.h`: Simulates a virus entity.
 Similarly to the person one.